scala/docs.scala-lang/_sips/minutes/2018-08-30-sip-minutes.md

 + Some questions about parentheses and implicit argument lists.

-  Resolution from Sebastiane: implicit argument application syntax unaffected by this proposal.
+  Resolution from Sébastiane: implicit argument application syntax unaffected by this proposal.

 + A request for clarification about Java/Scala 2/3 mixed overrides, given the